QuizMaster-world/.github/profile/README.md

 - **Bug Reports**: If you encounter any issues while using our applications, please let us know via issues.
 Your feedback helps us resolve bugs promptly.
 - **Feature Requests**: Have an idea for a new feature?
 Let us know and we will take them into consideration during our development process!
 - **Documentation**: Help us improve our documentation.
+- **Adding QuizMasters**: Have your own quiz program and would like to see it put to use?
+Start a discussion and get your repository included in the world of QuizMaster!

 ## Community